Throwback Thursday couldn't have come at a better time because apparently I've forgotten how to paint! #feelingperturbed

 All the fine leafy fern bits?
 Glass!

 One of my highlights from our camping trip was visiting the Harvard Museum of Natural History in Cambridge, Massachusetts.
 A few years ago a German friend of mine told me all about the glass flowers created by the insanely talented Leopold and Rudolph Blaschka from Dresden.
 The Blaschkas were unparalleled masters in glass model production.
 In the late 1800s the Blaschkas were commissioned by Harvard University to create botanical models for research purposes.
 What they created over the next 4 decades was truly remarkable.
 The Blaschkas never took on an apprentice and when the Leopold, the father, and later Rudolph, the son, passed away (in 1895 and 1939 respectively), so did their secret techniques.
+My son took some photos for me at the museum with his phone (which was permitted) but to truly see the exquisite detail of their work it would be best to type:

 So, the enlarged botanical details are glass?
 The ones laying beside the preserved (or plastic I thought) models?